sensu/sensu-docs/content/sensu-go/5.18/sensuctl/reference.md

 #### Change admin user's password

-To change the admin user's password, run:
+After you have [installed and configured sensuctl][46], you can change the admin user's password.
+Run:

 {{< highlight shell >}}
 sensuctl user change-password --interactive